ObeoNetwork/M2Doc/ref-doc/nightly/m2doc_service_m2docsiriusservices.md

 # M2DocSiriusServices

 Services available for Sirius.
 You will have to set the "SiriusSession" option in the generation configuration.
 It must contains the .aird file URI.
 See [document examples](https://github.com/ObeoNetwork/M2Doc/tree/master/tests/org.obeonetwork.m2doc.sirius.tests/resources/m2DocSiriusServices).
+In addition, you can force the refresh of all representation with option "SiriusForceRefresh" set to "true".
+Note this option might have an impact on memory usage, calls to services with the refresh parameter should be prefered.

 * TOC
 {:toc}

+## org.eclipse.sirius.viewpoint.DRepresentation.asImage() : org.obeonetwork.m2doc.element.MImage

+Insert the image of the given representation if it's a diagram.

+### Parameter

+* **representation**: the DRepresentation

+### Example

+* dRepresentation.asImage()
+  * insert the image of the given representation if it's a diagram

 ## org.eclipse.sirius.viewpoint.DRepresentation.asImage(boolean, OrderedSet{String}) : org.obeonetwork.m2doc.element.MImage